The guide to corporate credit card programs

 Benefits of corporate credit cards

+- Easier expense reporting.
 Corporate cards with preset spending limits mean that employees don’t have to use their personal cards for business purchases.
 This eliminates the expense approval and reimbursement process, saving hours of manual work for your finance team.
-Cards that come with software make things even easier come tax season since automatic expense tracking by category and automated reports ensure that all of your spending data is easily accessible.

-Another benefit of corporate cards is their rewards programs.
+- Rewards on spending.
 Some cards come with points-based rewards with bonus points in spending categories like travel, dining, or software.
 These rewards can be redeemed for gift cards, statement credit, or travel bookings.
 Other cards offer simple cashback rewards with no category restrictions, so every purchase earns a flat rate back in redeemable cash or statement credit.

-Types of corporate credit cards
+Types of corporate cards for businesses

-Corporate cards (like the Ramp card and the Brex card) place liability on the company only, whereas business credit cards may hold either the individual business owner or the company responsible for the charges.
+Corporate cards (like the Ramp card) place liability on the company only, whereas business credit cards may hold either the individual business owner or the company responsible for the charges.
 Corporate cards are primarily issued to employees of organizations for covering business-related expenses such as travel, client meetings, and office supplies.
 These cards are designed to help organizations manage their finances with features like spending limits and integrations with accounting platforms.

 Business credit cards, targeted towards SMEs and entrepreneurs, are used for similar purposes but have different eligibility criteria.
 Small business owners typically have to use their personal credit score to apply for a business credit card, and there may be no revenue requirements.